yguitton/training-material/topics/introduction/tutorials/galaxy-intro-short/tutorial.md

 ## Create an account on a Galaxy instance/server
 If you already have an account, skip to the next section!

-In Galaxy, 'server' and 'instance' are often used interchangeably.
-We basically mean, different regions have different Galaxy servers, with slightly different tool installation.
-If you don't have a specific instance in mind, we recommend registering at one of the main public servers.
+In Galaxy, *server* and *instance* are often used interchangeably.
+These terms basically mean that different regions have different Galaxy servers/instances, with slightly different tool installations and appearances.
+If you don't have a specific server/instance in mind, we recommend registering at one of the main public servers/instances, detailed below.

 {% snippet faqs/galaxy/account_create.md %}